-“Diversity in nursing ultimately enhances the nursing workforce,” says Lorrie Davis-Dick, nursing faculty member at Purdue University Global.
+“Diversity in nursing ultimately enhances the nursing workforce,” says Lorrie Davis-Dick, nursing faculty member at Purdue Global.
 “Nursing education and nurse leaders recognize there's a link between a culturally diverse workforce and the ability to provide quality, competent patient care.

 It's also important to recruit nursing students that mirror the demographics of our changing, diverse patient populations.”

 Here is why cultural diversity in nursing is important, what health care organizations are doing about diversity in the nursing workforce, and how nurses themselves can help the process.

 As nursing itself becomes more diverse—encompassing age, disability, education status, ethnic heritage, gender, national origin, physical characteristics, race, religion, sexual orientation, socioeconomic status, and veteran status—studies show improvements for patients and providers.

 According to a National Medical Association study, patients generally fare better when care is provided by more diverse teams.
 Providers also see improvements to innovation, risk assessment, and team communications.

 Nurses may face discrimination for their skin color, sexual orientation, or other reasons.
 In particular, Davis-Dick says, as nurses age out of the profession, more say they have faced age discrimination.

 “We need to recognize this ageism and help those nurses as they continue to work,” she said.
 “Just because they're a specific age doesn't mean that they don't equally contribute.
 Senior nurses have wisdom that comes with their years.
 These nurses are actually seasoned and experienced, and still have a lot to contribute.
 We need to include all nurses of all groups into the conversation and make sure that they feel that they're appreciated, seen, and heard.”

 Davis-Dick says understanding patients from a cultural and social perspective is vital.